davwheat/fujitsu-stylistic-3400/README.md

 > ![](img/promo-image-in-dock.jpg)
 >
 > Image of the docked Stylistic 3400, along with a floppy drive (using a proprietary connector), USB CD drive and keyboard

+## Drivers

+Surprisingly, the [official Fujitsu drivers page](http://www.shopfujitsu.com/CSPortal/supportsearch.do?srch=DOWNLOADS&Series=Stylistic&Model=Stylistic%203400&ProductType=Tablet%20PC) for this product is still live as of 2020.

+Despite this, I've still made a copy of all the drivers for historical purposes because, at some point, this will go down!

+See the [drivers page](drivers/README.md) for more info.

 ## Hardware limitations